Information Scrambling and the Correspondence of Entanglement- and Operator Dynamics in Systems with Nonlocal Interactions

-\textit{Regimes.---} A Hamiltonian like Eq.\,\eqref{ham_mfi} will generally possess a regime of $\alpha$ with effectively local dynamics \cite{lr_area_law_gong,strictly_lightcones_kuwahara,lc_powerlaw_new_lucas}, which we find to hold at least for $\alpha>2$.
-In this regime, the respective velocities of entanglement growth and operator spreading show a similar dependence on the exponent $\alpha$ \cite{footnote_sm}.
-For smaller exponents, the dynamics becomes nonlocal.
-To stress the effect on information scrambling, we compare the local Hamiltonian $\mathcal{H}_\infty$ against $\mathcal{H}_\alpha$ with $\alpha=1.1$.
-Moreover, since fast scrambling might be possible if $\alpha\leq 1$ and in Ref.\,\cite{lr_lightcone_levy_swingle} it was argued for a logarithmic lightcone if $\alpha\leq 1/2$, we compare the dynamics of $\mathcal{H}_\mathrm{FS}$ against $\mathcal{H}_\alpha$ with $\alpha=0.4$, where we set $\kappa=1$ in this case.
-In Fig.\,\ref{fig:ent_lc}(a) we display a spacetime contour of the squared commutator \eqref{otoc}, evaluated in the state $\Ket{\Psi_0}=\Ket{Y+}$, where we choose $\mathcal{W}=\mathcal{V}=\mathcal{Y}$.
-Figure\,\ref{fig:ent_lc}(b) shows the entanglement entropy following a quench from the initial state $\Ket{\Psi_0}$.
+A Hamiltonian like Eq.\,\eqref{ham_mfi} will generally possess a regime of $\alpha$ with effectively local dynamics \cite{lr_area_law_gong,strictly_lightcones_kuwahara,lc_powerlaw_new_lucas}, which we find to hold at least for $\alpha>2$.
+In this regime, the respective velocities of entanglement growth and operator spreading show a similar dependence on the exponent $\alpha$, see Appendix\,\ref{app:lin_reg}.
+This is the first evidence of a connection between entanglement growth and operator spreading, as they both diagnose a similar slowdown of information scrambling.
+For smaller exponents, the dynamics of $\mathcal{H}_\alpha$ becomes nonlocal.
+Here, we particularly focus on exponents $\alpha\leq1$, since fast scrambling might be possible in this regime.
+Moreover, a logarithmic ligthcone was proposed in Ref.\,\cite{lr_lightcone_levy_swingle} for $\alpha\leq 1/2$.
+Thus, in the following, we consider the local Hamiltonian $\mathcal{H}_\infty$, $\mathcal{H}_\alpha$ with $\alpha=0.4$, and $\alpha=0.25$ respectively, and $\mathcal{H}_\mathrm{FS}$ from Eq.\,\eqref{ham_fs}.

-As discussed earlier, both the system with powerlaw interactions and the fast scrambler induce a highly nonlinear lightcone as opposed to the linear one associated with the local system (Fig.\,\ref{fig:ent_lc}(a)).
-Nevertheless, the slowdown of entropy growth that one observes for systems with powerlaw interactions is absent for the fast scrambler (Fig.\,\ref{fig:ent_lc}(b)), elucidating very different entanglement dynamics.
+To illustrate the dynamics for these Hamiltonians, we display the spacetime contour $t_\theta$ of the squared commutator in the left panel of Fig.\,\ref{fig:ent_lc}, where $t_\theta$ is defined by $C_r\left(t_\theta\right)=\theta$.
+We choose the Pauli $Y$ operator for $\mathcal{W}$, and $\mathcal{V}$, and evaluate $C_r\left(t\right)$ in the initial state $\Ket{\Psi_0}$.
+The left panel of Figure\,\ref{fig:ent_lc} shows the entanglement entropy following a quench from the initial state $\Ket{\Psi_0}$.
+As discussed earlier, both the system with powerlaw interactions and the fast scrambler induce a highly nonlinear lightcone as opposed to the linear one associated with the local system.
+Nevertheless, the slowdown of entropy growth that one observes for systems with powerlaw interactions is absent for the fast scrambler, hinting towards different dynamics, as we will discuss in more detail later.

+Let us further emphasize that the shape the lightcone, i.e., the dependence of $t_\theta$ on $r$, does not depend on the choice of $\theta$.
+This is demonstrated in Fig.\,\ref{fig:lc_intro}, which displays the spatiotemporal profile of $C_r\left(t\right)$ with several spacetime contours for the local Hamiltonian and the fast scrambler respectively.

 \textit{Operator State.---} To unveil the interplay between entanglement growth and operator spreading, it is constructive to consider states of the form

 If $\Ket{\Psi_0}$ is a product state, the entropy $S_A\left(\Ket{\Phi\left(t\right)}\right)$ of a region $A$ that contains the initial position of $\mathcal{W}$ will vanish as long as the support of $\mathcal{W}\left(t\right)$ is confined to $A$, see Fig.\,\ref{fig:phi}(a).
 Once the operator has spread beyond $A$, entropy will grow as information about the operator is leaking out, see Fig.\,\ref{fig:phi}(b).
 Entanglement growth of Eq.\,\eqref{phi_t} is therefore in direct correspondence to the spread of $\mathcal{W}\left(t\right)$.